Black & White Accounting Limited T/As Black and White Chartered Certified Accountants

 24.5 Indemnity for unauthorised disclosure

-You agree to indemnify us and our agents in respect of any claim (including any claim for negligence) arising out of any unauthorised disclosure of our advice and opinions, whether in writing or otherwise.
+You agree to indemnify us and our agents in respect of any claim (including any negligence claim) arising out of any unauthorised disclosure of our advice and opinions, whether in writing or otherwise.
 This indemnity will extend to the cost of defending any such claim, including payment at our usual rates for the time that we spend in defending it.

 24.6 Limitation of aggregate liability